Events Archive: 2022 | 2023 | 2024 | 2025 | Upcoming Events

 Join us for a dynamic discussion with Melissa Hinten, Executive Director of Trees Knoxville, as she explores the ecological connections between trees, prairies, and native landscapes.

 With a background in sustainability, ecology, and land use change, Melissa brings a wealth of knowledge to this conversation on preserving and restoring native habitats.
-Whether you're passionate about trees, prairies, or the broader landscape of Tennessee, this talk will offer valuable insights into the role of native ecosystems in supporting biodiversity.
+Whether you're passionate about trees, prairies, or the broader landscape, this talk will offer valuable insights into the role of native ecosystems in supporting biodiversity.

 Don’t miss this opportunity to learn from an expert dedicated to protecting and expanding our natural spaces!